 NOTE: This project can be completed in a day.
-It's best to work outside on a sunny day that isn't too windy.
-If you can't work outside, make sure you're in a well-ventilated area.
+It is best to work outside on a sunny day that is not too windy.
+If you can not work outside, make sure you are in a well-ventilated area.

-- Give the fixture and collars a light sanding with 320 to 400 grit sandpaper.
+Taking the brass strip and collars outside, I gave them a light sanding with 320 grit sandpaper.

-- I strung the fixture under our deck with some fishing line, but you can also prop the fixture up against something like an old chair.
+I strung the brass strip under our deck with some fishing line (I tend to figure out the oddest way to do something).
+But the typical way to get the piece ready for spray painting is to prop it up against something like an old chair.
 (Make sure whatever you prop it against can get spray paint on it.)
-For the collars, spread some newspaper out on the ground or an old table and lay the collars on top.

-- Spray the fixture and collars with a can of white primer paint.
-I picked some up at Walmart for a few dollars.
+I then proceeded to spray the fixture and collars with a can of white primer paint.